hristohristovdevcareer/multi-tier-web-app-terraform-aws/README.md

 3. Pull project locally from Gitlab
 4. Relocate to the terraform folder
 5. Fill environment variable values in .env according to the provided example
+6. Either make setup.sh executable and run it, or continue with manual setup for each script (if chosen setup.sh, jump to point 10). !Note that any errors due to missing environment variables might require a re-run of setup.sh
-6. Make all script files executable (look at "**Automated Setup**" section for instructions)
+7. Make all script files executable (look at "**Automated Setup**" section for example instructions)
-7. Apply environment variables to environment (script: set-env-vars.sh)
+8. Apply environment variables to environment `source ./scripts/set-env-vars.sh`
-8. Set up Vault (Setup instructions underneath)
+9. Set up Vault (Setup instructions underneath)
+10. Test if all required environment variables are set with `source ./scripts/validate-env.sh`
-9. Set up state management by creating an S3 bucket
+11. Set up state management by creating an S3 bucket
-10. Run terraform  with `terraform plan` and then `terraform apply` (requires point 9 to be done)
+12. Run terraform  with `terraform plan` and then `terraform apply` (requires point 9 to be done)

 ## Vault setup ##